 \subsection{The SU(2) Hubbard model away from half-filling}

 Section~\ref{sec:ChaHubbard} has shown that the Hubbard model exhibits a novel phase transition at half-filling: between a Fermi liquid at small $U/t$, and a metallic spin glass at large $U/t$.
 Next we turn to the case with hole-doping $p$ away from half-filling.
 Here, we assume throughout that $U/t$ is large, so that at $p=0$ we obtain the insulating spin glass phase which was described in Section~\ref{sec:SYSU2}.
-We will present numerical studies here \cite{Otsuki2013,Shackleton2021,Dumitrescu2021} showing that the spin glass order survives in a metallic state up to a critical doping $p=p_c$, and that there is a Fermi liquid for $p > p_c$.
+We review numerical studies \cite{Otsuki2013,Shackleton2021,Dumitrescu2021} showing that the spin glass order survives in a metallic state up to a critical doping $p=p_c$, and that there is a Fermi liquid for $p > p_c$.
+(We note an exactly diagonalization study \cite{Kumar21} which presents evidence for the spin glass transition from quasiparticle spectra.)
 The critical point at $p=p_c$ displays a SYK-like criticality, with some similarities to the $U=U_c$ critical point at $p=0$ described in Section~\ref{sec:ChaHubbard}.
 Analytic analyses of the $p>0$ Hubbard model appear next in Section~\ref{sec:dopedtJ}.

 A recent study \cite{Shackleton2021} approached the large $U$ and $p \geq 0$ Hubbard model in the $t$-$J$ model framework by performing exact diagonalizations of fully connected clusters of $N$ sites, up to $N=18$, for a fixed sample of random hopping amplitudes and exchange constants, then taking averages or histograms over samples.
 This study confirms the existence of a spin-glass phase at low doping, which survives up to $p_c\simeq 0.3$ (in agreement with earlier analytic arguments \cite{Joshi:2019csz} to be presented in Sections~\ref{sec:JoshiM} and \ref{sec:tJRG}).
 Their result for the local spin response function $\chi{''}(\omega)$ was displayed in Fig.~\ref{fig:tJ_ED_chi}.
 The spin-glass phase is signalled by a sharp low frequency peak in $\chi{''}(\omega)$, which is absent for $p>p_c$, and the spin-fluctuation spectrum close to the critical point is seen to be well approximated by the large-$M$ SYK theory of Section~\ref{sec:SY}.
 These authors also computed thermodynamic properties (entropy, specific heat and entanglement entropy) as a function of temperature and found that the specific heat coefficient $\gamma=C/T$ displays a maximum as a function of doping for $p\simeq p_c$.